F47-503/autoemoji/README.md

 `LGBM_model` and `LGBM_model_default` files contain binaries of trained models for this approach.
 Training in this case takes about 2,5 hours in total.

+### `train.py` file
+can be used for text classification task on prepared dataset using any transformer.

 ### `linear_approach.ipynb` notebook
 contains linear approach for problem using